Ohtani wins for Angels in 2-way start like none since Ruth | Taiwan News | 2021/04/27

 A day after hitting his seventh homer to tie for the MLB lead, Ohtani (1-0) became the first home run leader to be the starting pitcher for a game since Ruth for the New York Yankees against Detroit on June 13, 1921.
 It was the second time this season Ohtani pitched and batted second.

+After giving up four runs while throwing 28 pitches in the first inning — when he walked two, hit another batter and threw a wild pitch — Ohtani got the Angels even at 4-4 in the top of the second when he had a two-run double and then scored on a single by Mike Trout, who had four hits in his return to the lineup.

+“I was able to drive in those two runs, that was huge for me, and we were able to tie the game up in the second inning,” Ohtani said through his translator.
+“So it felt like a fresh start, I treated it like a brand new ballgame.”

-The Japanese right-hander gave up four runs in the first inning before retiring 14 of the last 15 batters he faced, with all of his strikeouts in that span.
+The Japanese right-hander retired 14 of the last 15 batters he faced in five innings, with all of his strikeouts in that span.
+It was his first big league win since 2018, before Tommy John surgery that kept him off the mound for all of 2019 and most of last season.

+“I’m very happy for the team victory,” Ohtani said.
+“Personally that first inning was terrible, so I can’t be overly satisfied.”

-After drawing a one-out walk and scoring on Jared Walsh's single in the Angels first for a 1-0 lead, Ohtani threw 28 pitches in the bottom of that inning, including two walks, a hit batsman and a wild pitch.
-But the game was tied at 4 in the second after Ohtani hit a two-run double and scored on a single by Mike Trout.
+Ohtani drew a one-out walk and scored on Jared Walsh's single in the Angels first.
+He bunted against the shift for a single in the sixth and scored on Walsh's double, and was done.

 Justin Upton and Albert Pujols put the Angels ahead to stay with back-to-back homers to start the third off Texas starter Jordan Lyles (1-2), who allowed seven runs and 10 hits in 2 2-3 innings.
 José Iglesias later went deep off Hyeon-Jong Yang, the lefty from South Korea making his big league debut.

-Trout also had an RBI double among his four hits in his return to the lineup to raise his average to .426.
-He had missed three games over the weekend in Houston because of a bruised left elbow after getting hit by a pitch in the series opener against the Astros on Thursday.
+Trout also had an RBI double while raising his average to .426.
+He had missed three games because of a bruised left elbow after getting hit by a pitch in the series opener at Houston on Thursday.

-Texas went ahead on Nate Lowe's sixth homer, a three-run shot that gave him an MLB best-matching 21 RBIs.
-David Dahl's sacrifice fly made it 4-1, the first of the final 15 batters Ohtani faced in his five innings.
+Texas led on Nate Lowe's sixth homer, a three-run shot that gave him an MLB best-matching 21 RBIs.
+David Dahl's sacrifice fly made it 4-1.

-In his previous start on the mound, last Tuesday at home against the Rangers, Ohtani became the first starting pitcher since at least 1901 with four scoreless innings with at least six walks and seven strikeouts.
+In his previous start on the mound, last Tuesday at home against the Rangers when he didn't bat, Ohtani became the first starting pitcher since at least 1901 with four scoreless innings with at least six walks and seven strikeouts.
 He allowed only one hit in the Angels’ 6-2 victory.

 That was his first time on the mound since April 4 after dealing with a blister issue on the middle finger of his throwing hand.
 In that first start, Ohtani both smashed a 451-foot homer and pitched two-hit ball into the fifth inning against the Chicago White Sox.